-The MAppSc course in Food Microbiology is a formal course designed for graduates in Food Science, Food Technology, Microbiology, Biochemistry, Biotechnology or related disciplines who have an interest in microorganisms associated with foods.
+The MAppSc course in Food Microbiology is a program of study designed for graduates in Food Science, Food Technology, Microbiology, Biochemistry, Biotechnology or related disciplines who have an interest in microorganisms associated with foods.
 The course provides advanced training in all aspects of food microbiology as well as fundamental aspects of food science and technology.
-It consists of lectures, laboratory sessions, seminars and a supervised project, and requires a program of subjects totalling 36 credits (1 credit equals 1 hour per week for one session).
-The degree will normally comprise one year of full-time study (two sessions of 18 credits) or two years of part-time study (four sessions of 9 credits each).